HikkaV/DS-ML-Courses/docs/reproducible_research.rst

  * *Other people who want to do research in the field can really start from the current state of the art, instead of spending months trying to figure out what was exactly done in a certain paper.
 It is much easier to take up someone else’s work if documented code is also available.*
  * *It highly simplifies the task of comparing a new method to the existing methods.
 Results can be compared more easily, and one is also sure that the implementation is the correct one.*

-We encourage you to take a look on few articles that are publicly availiable on `rpubs <https://rpubs.com/>`_.
+We encourage you to take a look on few articles that are publicly available on `rpubs <https://rpubs.com/>`_.
 All of them are using R as main data processing language, but for now we are interested only in the structure of research papers.

 * `article1 <https://rpubs.com/karthikchawala/303796/>`_
 * `article2 <https://rpubs.com/Kallibek/459818/>`_